 Having Ears to Hear—Listening to Understand

-During his public ministry, Jesus seemed to make as many opponents as He did disciples.
+During his public ministry, Jesus made as many opponents as disciples.
 His most vocal opponents, the scribes and Pharisees, should have been his strongest supporters.
-They knew the scriptures well and if anyone should have recognized the messiah when He arrived, it was them.
-Yet all they could do was find fault with Him and resist His teaching.
+They knew the scriptures well.
+If anyone should have recognized the Messiah when He arrived, it was them.
+Yet, all they could do was find fault with Him and resist His teaching.
 I’ve been wondering exactly how it is that a competent leader can find themselves opposed by very people who should be their strongest supporters.
-The problem for Jesus seemed to be the way in which the scribes and Pharisees listed to Him.
-Often, after delivering a message, He would say “He who has ears to hear, let him hear!”
+The problem for Jesus seemed to be the way in which the scribes and Pharisees listened to Him.
+Often, after delivering a message, He would say, “He who has ears to hear, let him hear!”

 What exactly does it mean to have “ears to hear?”

-I think it simply means that when we read or listen to a message, we have in our heart, a sincere desire to be instructed—to understand what the writer or speaker is saying.
+It simply means that when we read or listen to a message, we have in our heart, a sincere desire to be instructed—to understand what the writer or speaker is saying.
 Unfortunately, many times what we have in our heart is not a desire to understand, but a desire to find error and refute it.
-This was true of the scribes and Pharisees and it has been true of me.
+That was true of the scribes and Pharisees and it has been true of me.

-After I became a believer, I attended a Bible-teaching church that held a fundamentalist view.
+After I became a Christian, I attended a Bible-teaching church that taught a fundamentalist view of God.
 There’s nothing wrong with that in itself, but the teaching I came under happened to have a subtle agenda few of us understood.
 As much as we desired to memorize the scriptures, we were also being trained to detect and refute anything that did not line up with what the Bible taught.
-Or should I say, did not line up with our understanding of what it taught.
+To be truthful, we looked for that which did not line up with our understanding of what the Bible taught.

 We developed filters.